CallumWalley/nzrse-containers/_episodes/02-singularity-intro.md

 > ## eRNZ20 attendees only: cached images
 >
-> For the ERNZ20 tutorial we have prepared the images to be downloaded in a specific directory - `/nesi/nobackup/nesi99991/ernz20-containers/demos/sif/`.
+> For the ERNZ20 tutorial we have prepared some of the bigger images to be downloaded in a specific directory - `/nesi/nobackup/nesi99991/ernz20-containers/demos/sif/`.
 Create the following symbolic link to be able to use them.
 Normally downloading the required images will take up to an hour.
 >
 > ```
 > $ ln -s /nesi/nobackup/nesi99991/ernz20-containers/demos/sif $SIFPATH